 Minky fabric is a special type of plush fabric that is 100% polyester and is often used to make baby blankets, baby clothing and baby accessories.
-The high quality of our minky fabric prevents its colors from fading and its warmth from decreasing over time.
 It can come in various prints, weights (thickness) and textures.
 Depending on where you are looking to purchase this type of fabric, it can also be called different names, such as “plush fabric” or “cuddle fabric” – however they all have the same characteristics… they are stretchy and most shed!
 Two things that make them a little more difficuts to sew, and if you work with them often, you will need to clean your sewing machine out more often as well.

 Defining Faux Fur